8 minute read

 Overview

 Until the 4.8 release, the network traffic analysis / monitoring within the OpenShift SDN was hard to perform.
-If you wanted to know the network flows of your traffic of your workloads in the SDN you needed to analyse node to node the Openflow (protocol designed to allow network controllers to determine the path ) and the Flow tables from the OVS pods, using utilities like ovs-ofctl to extract the flow entries in the flow table.
+If you wanted to know the network flows of your workloads in the SDN, you needed to analyse node by node the Openflow (protocol designed to allow network controllers to determine the path) and the Flow tables from the OVS pods, using utilities like ovs-ofctl to extract the flow entries in the flow table.

 # ovs-ofctl dump-flows -O OpenFlow13 br0 |head -2 | tail -1